fangohr/finmag/README.md

 Finmag dependencies can be installed by running an appropriate script (for the Ubuntu version you use) in `install/` directory or by making a Docker container with Dockerfile in `install/docker/`.

 If you decide to install dependencies using a shell script in `install/` directory, you will need to add the path to the `finmag/src/` directory to your $PYTHONPATH.

-The code is developed by Anders Johansen, Dmitri Chernyshenko, Gabriel Balaban, Hans Fangohr,	Marc-Antonio Bisotti, Maximilian Albert, Weiwei Wang, Marijan Beg, Mark Vousden, and Beckie Carey at the University of Southampton.

-This is an early version; contributions and pull requests to both the code and documentation are welcome.

 # How to cite Finmag